Table of Contents

 Clarion West has a strong confidentiality policy which requires consent in all media.
 This will be given to students at the workshop.

 Classes will have opportunities to craft their own expectations around confidentiality, but the bottom line is, if you don’t have explicit permission to share an anecdote/photo/etc., don’t share it.

 How much does Clarion West cost?

-The total cost to attend the workshop is $4800 for the residential version: this covers tuition, room, and partial board (light, self-serve breakfast options are provided, and lunch is provided Monday-Friday and dinner is provided Monday–Thursday).
+The total cost for the 2024 residential workshop is $5,200.
+This covers tuition, room, and partial board (students will be on a dining plan with a daily allowance).
 All students stay in the workshop residence.
 Wireless internet access is free.

 For those who need tuition assistance: A number of full and partial scholarships are available and are usually enough to keep tuition/room/board from being the determining factor.
 There are also travel assistance funds available.
 You apply for scholarship support when you apply to the workshop.
 Requesting scholarship support does not affect your chances of being accepted.

 We also recommend that students attending a workshop in Seattle budget about $700 for additional expenses (meals out with your class, books, optional outings, class t-shirts(!), and no more than $5/week to contribute to a class gift for that week’s instructor).